There had been a massive set of bookcases in her grandparents’ home for as long as she could remember.

 Taking a deep breath, with both hands she pulled.

-The bookcase swung away from the wall like a door, sliding smoothly and almost noiselessly, stopping when it reached a half-full box.
+The bookcase swung away from the wall, hinging like a door away from its mate, sliding smoothly and almost noiselessly, stopping when it reached a half-full box.

 Staring at the bookcase with her mouth slightly open, she almost missed the small door in the wall.
 There was no handle, and it lay flush with the wall.